projectkerberus/kerberus-platform-aws/INSTALL.md

 ## Installation with Docker

-1. Create a Github App on your organization:
+1. Create a Github App on your organization (To accomplish this operation you need to be an organization owner):

     * Go to `https://github.com/organizations/<organization>/settings/apps/new`;